riks1233/spring_proxies_assignment/README.md

 # Testing

-- Run `./gradlew flywayTestDBClean flywayTestDBMigrate test` to run tests.
+- Run `./gradlew flywayTestDBClean flywayTestDBMigrate test` in `app` directory to run tests.
 Note that `AcceptanceSuiteTest` tests are sequential (`@TestMethodOrder`).
 This seems to be a bad and hardly maintainable approach, but wanted to try it out and it seems sufficient for this particular application.
 So integration tests were skipped.

 # Improvements